abhinav2712/EaseVoice-main/README.md

 # EaseVoice - Your Ultimate Invoicing Solution 🚀
 Deployed Link: http://lnkiy.in/easevoice

-This Link will redirect you to the login page, please use these credentials to login:
+-This Link will redirect you to the login page, please use these credentials to login:
-UserID: 1
+   - UserID: 1
-Password: 123456
+   - Password: 123456
-(Use this if previous link doesnt works: https://lazy-cyan-cape-buffalo-cape.cyclic.cloud/login )
+- (Use this if previous link doesnt works: https://lazy-cyan-cape-buffalo-cape.cyclic.cloud/login )

 Welcome to EaseVoice, your go-to MERN (MongoDB, Express.js, React.js, Node.js) app for effortless invoicing and seamless shopping.
 Say goodbye to invoicing headaches and hello to a smooth, user-friendly experience!